Selection of the fittest or selection of the luckiest: the emergence of Goodhart's law in evolution: The model

+Similarly, a breeder may also decide what fraction of the current generation is allowed to reproduce, again corresponding to tuning the parameter $\gamma$.
+Here we note that we also propose and investigate a version of our model with sexual reproduction at the end of Section~\ref{subsec:logprof} and in the supplementary material (SM) in Section~\ref{sect: sexual}. \\

-We now make some assumptions on the genetic noise distribution $f_{X}$, and the phenotype noise distribution $f_{Y}$.
-For the sake of simplicity, we assume that both phenotypic and genotypic noises have super-exponential tails.
+Finally, we make some assumptions on the genetic noise distribution $f_{X}$, and the phenotype noise distribution $f_{Y}$.
+For the sake of simplicity, we shall assume that both phenotypic and genotypic noises have tails decaying at least exponentially fast.
 Let $\alpha\geq1$ and $\mu,\lambda>0$ such that

 with $C_{.,.}$ being positive normalization constants.
 The case $\alpha=1$ corresponds to the Laplace distribution, $\alpha=2$ to the Gaussian distribution.
-Up to a change of unit of measure, one can assume without loss of generality that $\lambda = 1$ so that $\mu$ now represents the ratio of the genotypic standard deviation (std) vs the phenotypic std.
+Up to a change of unit of measure, one can assume without loss of generality that $\lambda = 1$ so that $\mu$ now represents the ratio of the genotypic vs the phenotypic standard deviations.
+The parameter $\mu$ therefore indicates how closely an individual's phenotype reflects its genotype.